Dark Delights: 15 Terrifying Films That Deserve More Attention | Wealth of Geeks

 4. Session 9 (2001)

 The novel's protagonists are an asbestos removal team entrusted with repairing and sanitizing the abandoned asylum.
 A tiny group of men who make up the team have their peculiarities and problems.
-It is a prime example of how effective horror doesn't always rely on gore or monsters.
+It is a prime example of how effective horror sometimes relies on something other than gore or monsters.
 Still, it can tap into our deepest fears and anxieties within ourselves and our environments.
 The movie's climax is a culmination of psychological horror and supernatural elements, culminating in a revelation that shocks viewers.

 5. The Loved Ones (2009)